www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_applications.md

 }
 ```

-Move this application from one stage to another.
-An application can be moved between stages on the same job or transferred to a different job.
-The response is populated with the application’s information which will reflect its new state.
-Note that only applications in the active state can be moved.
+Move this application to the next stage.
+The response is populated with the application's information which will reflect its new state.
+Note that only applications in the `active` state can be advanced.

 ### HTTP Request